Discovery099/Cryptocurrency-Parallel-Tree-Optimization/CONTRIBUTING.md

 - Project documentation
 - Community showcases

-Thank you for contributing to CryptoMerkle Pro Enterprise! 🚀
+Thank you for contributing to the cryptocurrency parallel tree optimization project!